Emam-Bokhari/Emam-Bokhari/README.md

 <p>
 I am a full stack web developer with a solid foundation in both frontend and backend technologies.

-Although I can do both frontend and backend, but I find more interest in backend technologies.
-I want to build my career on the backend technologies.

 I can develop frontend with React and NextJs.
 And I can do backend development with Express.Js, and MongDB.

 The future I want to learn about Storybook, Jest, Unit Testing, and Component Architecture.
 In the backend technology database design, normalization,sharding,partitioning, replication.
 And I want to know and learn deeply devops, microservice architecture, api design, and system design. الحمد لله I can adopt any technology very quickly.